jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 - Set the **Sample Rate to 48000**.
 - Set the **Frames/Period to 128** and **Periods/Buffer at 2** at first.

-Restart JACK for the new settings to take effect and rendez-vous at [start Jamulus](Installation-for-Linux#start-jamulus) section.
+Restart JACK for the new settings to take effect and continue from the [Start Jamulus](Installation-for-Linux#start-jamulus) section below.

 ### Configure PipeWire